Guidelines for Preparing an Honors Thesis Research Proposal and Fellowship Application

 A letter of support for the thesis proposal is similar to a letter of recommendation, including a discussion of the research project and the advisor's commitment to seeing the student succeed.

-The Advisor should submit the letter of support directly to Ramona Speranza via email.
+The Honors Thesis Mentor should submit the letter of support directly to Ramona Speranza via email.

 The Palermo Founders Fund